 Unit Students will learn 1.
 Development of Practical Skills in Chemistry New techniques such as reflux and crystallisation, and develop accurate use of analytical procedures.
 2. Foundations in Chemistry Enhanced knowledge of atoms, compounds and molecules, new reactions such as redox, and a detailed understanding of electronic structure and bonding.
-3. Periodic Table and Energy 4.
-Core Organic Chemistry Foundation organic molecules, such as alkanes, alkenes and alcohols, and an introduction to reaction mechanisms and spectroscopy.
-5. Physical Chemistry and Transition Elements Quantitative analysis of reaction rates, equilibrium, pH and electrode potentials.
-6. Organic Chemistry and Analysis Further organic molecules including esters, benzene and phenol, and their accompanying reaction mechanisms and syntheses.
+3. Equilibria and Thermodynamics Understanding the driving forces that make chemical reactions happen.
+4. Core Organic Chemistry Foundation organic molecules, such as alkanes, alkenes and alcohols, and an introduction to reaction mechanisms and spectroscopy.
+5. Physical Chemistry and Transition Elements Quantitative analysis of reaction rates, pH and redox potentials.
+6. Organic Chemistry and Analysis Further organic molecules including esters, benzene and their accompanying reaction mechanisms and syntheses, use of NMR in analysis.

-Total number of written papers: 3 papers,
+Total number of written papers: 3